Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 On paper, diamonds make great investment sense.
 They have high intrinsic value, they’re always in demand and they last forever - plus, they’re small, portable and easy to store (unlike that priceless Ming vase you just had to have at auction).
 And, like most gems and precious metals, past performance shows that they will increase in value over time.

 In reality, however, diamonds have very sketchy investment potential.
 One of the main reasons for this is that diamonds come in very inconvenient packages.
-Unlike gold - which is valued by weight because, let’s face it, one block of gold is pretty much the same as every other block of gold - diamonds can’t have a universal price per gram.
+Unlike gold - which is valued by weight because let’s face it, one block of gold is pretty much the same as every other block of gold - diamonds don't have a universal price per gram.
 When no two stones are exactly the same, every diamond has to be valued on its individual merits and, most of the time, that valuation is going to be somewhat subjective.
 Which means choosing which diamond to buy in the first place can be the trickiest part.

 The truth is, at Quality Diamonds, we’d never encourage anyone to buy a diamond as an investment without full awareness of the risks and potential pitfalls.
 With that in mind, we've identified three of the most common mistakes people make when they invest in diamonds.